#2 Steel Shot Ammo: #2 Steel Shot Explained

 #2 steel shot is a good overall choice for large birds, medium-sized mammals and home defense.
 The less dense and environmentally safer steel is quite popular, with the only downside being the loss of penetration with steel due to lead being heavier.
 By understanding the patterning, you will better understand the limitations of the load you are using.
 12 gauge offers the widest variety of shot size and shell lengths, although you will be able to find it in most of the common gauges.

-You can find #2 steel shot widely across the U.S., especially in popular duck and goose hunting locations.
+You can find the #2 shot size widely across the U.S., especially in popular duck and goose hunting locations.
 Just remember that large geese are much more difficult than they seem at first glance, so making the effort to purchase #2 steel shot is worth it – even if you need to order online.